-- 56- An implied discrepancy between what is said and what is meant. - The use of words to convey the opposite of their literal meaning; - a statement or situation where the meaning is contradicted by the - appearance or presentation of the idea.
+- 56- An implied discrepancy between what is said and what is meant. - The use of words to convey the opposite of their literal meaning; - a statement or situation where the meaning is contradicted by the

 This definition refers to?

 Irony